 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents' first point of contact.
-If further support is required the class teacher liaises with the SENCo for further advice.
+If further support is required the class teacher liaises with the SENDCo for further advice and also the Headteacher as they may have wider knowledge or reference to support services.
 This may involve working alongside outside agencies such as Health and Social Care, and the Behaviour Support Service.